-- (a) gross finance lease obligations (before deducting finance charges); - (b) prices specified in forward agreements to purchase financial assets for cash; - (c) net amounts for pay-floating/receive-fixed interest rate swaps for which net cash flows are exchanged; - (d) contractual amounts to be exchanged in a derivative financial instrument (eg a currency swap) for which gross cash flows are exchanged; and - (e) gross loan commitments.
+- B14 The amounts disclosed in the maturity analysis are the contractual undiscounted cash flows, for example: - (a) gross finance lease obligations (before deducting finance charges); - (b) prices specified in forward agreements to purchase financial assets for cash; - (c) net amounts for pay-floating/receive-fixed interest rate swaps for which net cash flows are exchanged; - (d) contractual amounts to be exchanged in a derivative financial instrument (eg a currency swap) for which gross cash flows are exchanged; and - (e) gross loan commitments.

-Such undiscounted cash flows differ from the amount included in the statement of financial position because the amount in that statement is based on discounted cash flows.
-When the amount payable is not fixed, the amount disclosed is determined by reference to the conditions existing at the end of the reporting period.
-For example, when the amount payable varies with changes in an index, the amount disclosed may be based on the level of the index at the end of the period.
+Such undiscounted cash flows differ from the amount included in the statement of financial position because the amount in the statement of financial position is based on discounted cash flows.

+- B15 If appropriate, an entity shall disclose the analysis of derivative financial instruments separately from that of non-derivative financial instruments in the contractual maturity analysis for financial liabilities required by paragraph 39(a).
+For example, it would be appropriate to distinguish cash flows from derivative financial instruments and non-derivative financial instruments if the cash flows arising from the derivative financial instruments are settled gross.
+This is because the gross cash outflow may be accompanied by a related inflow. - B16 When the amount payable is not fixed, the amount disclosed is determined by reference to the conditions existing at the end of the reporting period.
+For example, when the amount payable varies with changes in an index, the amount disclosed may be based on the level of the index at the end of the reporting period.